maxharlow/tutorials/getting-started/README.md

 ### Mac

-Get Homebrew by following [the instructions on its website](https://brew.sh/).

-You can then install things using the `brew` command.
+The easiest way is to first install Homebrew, a tool that makes it easier to install other things.
+Follow [the instructions on its website](https://brew.sh/) to get it set up.
+You then use it with the `brew` command.
 For example:

     $ brew install ruby

 ### Windows

-If you are using the terminal the Windows 10 way via Bash on Windows you can install things with the `apt-get` command.
+If you are using the default Windows terminal without WSL and have a recent version of Windows you can try installing things with the `winget` command: For example:

+    $ winget install ruby

+This won't work with older versions of Windows.
+[There are further instructions here.](https://learn.microsoft.com/en-us/windows/package-manager/winget/).

+If you are using WSL you can install things with the `apt` command.
 For example:

-    $ apt-get install ruby

-If you have a another version of Windows and you are using Cygwin as your terminal you need to get `apt-cyg` by following [the instructions on its website](https://github.com/transcode-open/apt-cyg#quick-start).

-You can then install things using the `apt-cyg` command.
-For example:

-    $ apt-cyg install ruby

-### Linux

-Most Linux distributions come with Apt for installing things, though some use other tools.

-If yours has it, you can then install things with the `apt-get` command.
-For example:

-    $ sudo apt-get install ruby
+    $ apt install ruby

-The `sudo` stands for 'super-user do', which is used when admin permissions are needed to do something.
-You will be asked for your user password.

 <hr>